 Insider Tip: It’s best to explore The Outer Battery on foot as parking is restricted to residents only.
 Ironically, some of the best views of Outer Battery are captured from Fort Amherst and the iconic views of Fort Amherst Lighthouse are captured from The Outer Battery side.
 Yes, the entrance to North Head Trail starts on the deck of a homeowner.

 No photographic trip would be complete without a stop to the most iconic location in all of St. John’s.
 In addition to its significant military and communications history, Signal Hill offers some of the best panoramic views of the city.

 One of my favourite areas on Signal Hill would be the Queen’s Battery, located just below Cabot Tower.
 The barracks date back to the 1800s and offer endless photographic possibilities, no matter where you look.
 The Queen’s Battery offers commanding views of the narrows, Cabot Tower, Cape Spear, Fort Amherst and St. John’s harbour, all from one location.

 Feeling creative?
 The rock wall ruins at The Queen’s Battery inspire the use of leading lines and is the perfect location to experiment with light painting.
 As the sun slips towards the horizon, it’s time to move back up to Cabot Tower to capture the last light of day.

-At the end of the day – it’s time to finish on top.
-The very top of Signal Hill, an area known as “Ladies Lookout” is a great spot to capture Cabot Tower and city skyline at dusk.
+At the end of the day it’s time to finish on top.
+The very top of Signal Hill, an area known as “Ladies Lookout”, is a great spot to capture Cabot Tower and the city skyline at dusk.

 Insider Tip: At 500 feet above sea level, it can be very windy at Cabot Tower.
 A sturdy tripod will be necessary for long exposure photos.
 In strong winds, it can be helpful to lower the height and attach a heavy camera bag from centre column of your tripod to help keep it steady.